 Here’s why stress testing is important in retirement planning: simple straight-line retirement return calculators don’t account for the variability in investment returns or the timing of down years.
 The only factor is a static average annual return.
 Significantly, these basic compounded return calculators only assume your investment account will grow.
 They ignore the other half of the equation that produced the average.

-Don’t rush to pay off your mortgage.
+Don’t rush to pay off your mortgage…or buy a house with cash.

 As interest rates rise, it may be more difficult for new buyers to take advantage of the leverage spread.
 The opposite is also true: the lower the interest rate on the loan, the more advantageous it can be to get a mortgage and invest cash in the market.